Founder and President

 teamed up to produce a biography of NFL superstar Randy Moss titled The

-The film aired on cable in 2006, and is currently available on DVD.
+The film aired on cable in 2006, and went on to win a Telly Award.

 Today, Walter continues his athletic activities including

 running, snowboarding and throwing footballs.
 He has completed four L.A.

 Marathons in recent years.
 He also continues to paint